devicplan/rainmeter/README.md

 * Possibility of a universal connection for almost all home visualizations (ioBroker, FHEM, Mosquito ...)

 ## Implementation / result:
-* Battery operation with an expected battery life of 2 years.
+* Battery operation with an expected battery life of 5 or more years.
+* Current 4,5 µA / 3 Volt
 * data transmission via an energy saving LoRaWAN wireless connection to the TTS network
 * from the TTS network the data is sent to Thingspeak via MQTT for logging and visualization
 * the above mentioned home automations can process the data from Thingspeak or also directly from the TTS network via MQTT